-Now so we have discussed almost everything about the cutter it is as we discussed it is a foam milling cutter so it is it falls under the category of form relieved cutters where the sharpening is done on the rake surface never on the clearance surface because the clearing surface is having a definite form it cannot be disturbed and what you call it the material cutter has not been discussed it can be made of high speed steel it can be made of carbides etc. Cutter number we will take up a little later.
+Now so we have discussed almost everything about the cutter, as we discussed it is a form milling cutter, so it is it falls under the category of form relieved cutters where the sharpening is done on the rake surface, never on the clearance surface because the clearing surface is having a definite form it cannot be disturbed and only the material cutter has not been discussed, it can be made of high speed steel, it can be made of carbides etc. Cutter number we will take up a little later.
+(Refer Slide Time: 23:21)